abibring/AngularJS-VideoPlayer/README.md

  ## To Run Locally

  Clone the repo.
 You must have a YouTube API key in order to make requests to the YouTube API.
 Once you have created one, copy it into the youtube.example.js file and rename the file to youtube.js.
 Be sure not to push this file up to Github to keep your API key hidden.
+Then open index.html in your browser and binge away on videos!